ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ## Introduction

-This project contains source code and instructions to create simple AWS Lambda application as a backend and API Gateway to invoke the Lambda.
-Also instructions to configure AWS Cognito to secure the authentication between API gateway and the client application.
-And of cause I'm going to use AWS CodePipeline to configure the CI/CD pipeline.
-So this will be a awesome jurney.
+This project contains source code and instructions to create a simple AWS Lambda application as a backend and API Gateway to invoke the Lambda.
+Also, instructions to configure AWS Cognito to secure the authentication between the API gateway and the client application.
+Furthermore, We are going to use AWS CodePipeline to configure the CI/CD pipeline.
+So this will be a fantastic journey.

 ## Technologies
 - Node.js